FunctionLab/onboarding/README.md

 Contacts: Ruth, Rachel

-## Lab Meeting

-Our weekly lab meeting consists of:
-  1. A one hour presentation with group discussion.
-The rotation schedule is pinned to #functional on Slack.
-  2. A series of 30 minute mini group meetings that are project focused.
+## Individual meetings with Olga

-The lab meeting location alternates between Princeton and Flatiron (NYC).
-Meeting times and locations will be updated on the FunctionLab Google Calendar.
+These 15-minute individual meetings are typically on the same day as lab meeting.
+Usually, Princeton folks have their meetings when lab meeting is at Flatiron and vice versa for Simons folks.
+Meeting details will be updated on the FunctionLab Google Calendar.

 Contact: Vicky

+## Olga office hours

+Olga's office hours are usually before lab meeting.
+Lab members who would like to meet with Olga in between / in addition to their individual meetings can book a time slot under "Olga office hours" in the Google Calendar (anywhere from 10-30 minutes, please be prudent when filling in times).
+Please be sure to finish booking slots at least 24 hrs prior to the beginning of office hours.

 ## Servers